tasks-delivery/MuOnline/guides/GuidesEn.md

 At a certain time in the game MUonline, messages begin to appear: "15 (10.5) minute(s) left before Devil's Square opens!".
 And after the specified time, the message "The gates of Devil's Square are open!" will appear.
 Once you see this message, don't hesitate to go from Devil's Square Invitation to Charon (he's in Devias 130x100).
 Talk to him, you will see a table on the screen in which you need to choose the level of Devil's Square that suits your character (the Devil's Square Invitation in your inventory should be the same level).
 If you did everything right, then you will be taken to Devil's Square.

-DK, DW, ELF
+DK, DW, ELF, SUM

 ![alt text](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQv4XxLCd6l3P3Jhk9g7fH-35s7GlafYbjvoTEkMBcwEwH_Q-u1zg6zKdbs--X4n00n9QU&usqp=CAU)

-DL, MG, SUM
+DL, MG

 ![alt text](https://lh3.googleusercontent.com/-S7zZBCH4pLA/WsSq_p1s6xI/AAAAAAAACmU/MqMlTwQ08E0eoBFg-s0H4WPQeD_kTnqNQCLcBGAs/2.png)